brendanlong/cookbook/src/paprika-chicken.md

 # Paprika Chicken

-This recipe is a favorite in Elyse's family.
+This recipe is a favorite in Elyse's family and is commonly paired with cucumber salad.
 Brendan hasn't made it, so it's unaltered.

 ## Ingredients

   * 2 medium onions, peeled and minced
   * 2 tbps lard
-  * 1 chicken, about 3 lbs, disjoined, washed and dried
+  * 1 chicken, about 3 lbs, disjoined, washed and dried*
   * 1 large ripe tomato, peeled and cut into pieces
-  * 1 heaping tbsp "Noble Rose"* paprika
+  * 1 heaping tbsp "Noble Rose"** paprika
   * 1 tsp salt
   * 1 green pepper slices
   * 2 tbsp sour cream
   * 1 tbsp flour
   * 2 tbsp heavy cream

+\* Elyse's family often makes this dish with chicken breasts; you just have to be careful not to dry out the chicken while cooking.

-\* As far as I can tell, "noble rose" paprika means "not spicy", and it's basically the only kind you can buy in the United States.
+\*\*"Noble rose" paprika means "not spicy", and it's basically the only kind you can buy in the United States.
+When the dish is served, spicy paprika is at the table to be added by the individual.
+Elyse's family prefers to use the paprika in a paste form if you can find it.

 ## Instructions